aktos-io/dcs-tools/README.md

 ### Usage

+##### Preperation

 First, you should prepare your target and setup your preferences:

 	cd /path/to/your-project

-1. Optional: a password will be asked on every connection otherwise.
+1. Send your RSA public key to the target in order to prevent asking password on every connection (optional):

 	   ./dcs-tools/make-target-settings

-2. Setup the connection type for the first time:
+2. Setup the connection type:

 	2.1. *Either:* connect to remote target its IP address and port: